laravel-ardent/ardent/README.md

 **Ardent** - the magic-dust-powered, wrist-friendly, one-stop solution to all your dreary input sanitization boilerplates!

-Puns aside, input validation can quickly become tedious to write and maintain.
+Puns aside, input validation functionality can quickly become tedious to write and maintain.
 Ardent deals away with these complexities by providing helpers for automating many repetitive tasks.

 Ardent is not just great for input validation, though - it will help you significantly reduce your Eloquent data model code.
 Ardent is particularly useful if you find yourself wearily writing very similar code time and again in multiple individual applications.

 For example, user registration or blog post submission is a common coding requirement that you might want to implement in one application and reuse again in other applications.

-With Ardent, you can write it just once, then re-use it (with no or very little modification) in your other projects.
+With Ardent, you can write your *self-aware, smart* models just once, then re-use them (with no or very little modification) in other projects.
 Once you get used to this way of doing things, you'll honestly wonder how you ever coped without Ardent.
-It's the business.

 **No more repetitive brain strain injury for you!**

 <a name="start"></a>
 ## Getting Started

 `Ardent` aims to extend the `Eloquent` base class without changing its core functionality.
-Since `Ardent` itself is a descendant of `Illuminate\Database\Eloquent\Model`, all your `Ardent` models are fully compatible with and harness the full power of `Eloquent`.
+Since `Ardent` itself is a descendant of `Illuminate\Database\Eloquent\Model`, all your `Ardent` models are fully compatible with `Eloquent` and can harness the full power of Laravels awesome OR/M.

 To create a new Ardent model, simply make your model class descend from the `Ardent` base class: